daniel5151/choochoos/docs/k1/output.md

 - Lines 6-8
     - These lines are identical to lines 3-5, as once the first high-priority `OtherTask` calls exit, its Tid is returned to the free Tid pool, which is then re-used for the newly spawned `OtherTask`.
 - Lines 9-13
     - Once the second high-priority `OtherTask` has completed, and execution has returned to the `FirstUserTask`, the `FirstUserTask` is done, and calls exits itself.
-At this point, there are only two remaining tasks left on the system: The two low-priority `OtherTasks`s
+At this point, there are only two remaining tasks left on the system: The two low-priority `OtherTask`s
     - Since both tasks have the same priority, they are scheduled in a round-robin fashion, which results in the interleaved output between the two tasks.
 When the first `OtherTask` prints its line, it immediately yields, allowing the second `OtherTask` to print its line.
 The second `OtherTask` then yields, allowing the first `OtherTask` to print its line (and so on and so forth).
     - NOTE: the two tasks yield execution during the `MyTid` and `MyParentTid` calls as well, interweaving execution even further.
 That being said, since there is no output between these syscall invocations, it is more difficult to see the interwoven execution flow.